formir/room-gallery/README.md

 - `keypressToZoom`: Allows arrow key presses for zooming.

+- `animationSpeed`: Specifies the animation speed (in seconds)

+  - `'min'`: Represents the time it takes to animate between switched walls.
+Default 2s.
+  - `'ratio'`: Is the distance multiplier between the walls being switched.
+Default 1.

 - `event`: Configures event callbacks for various gallery actions, such as initialization, rendering, showing next/previous items, toggling dark mode, zooming, and more.

 ### Event Callbacks